 Job retention and advancement strategies may vary greatly depending upon the career seeker served.
 In many cases, career seekers with poor or no work history may need assistance in transitioning to new positions to help build better employment records.
-Work-based learning activities help career seekers along their career path and provide employers the opportunity to build potential employees skills as well as improve job loyalty.
+Work-based learning activities help career seekers along their career path and provide employers the opportunity to build potential employees' skills as well as improve job loyalty.
 Career seekers may need educational training to earn certifications, licenses or credentials to move into better paying jobs.

 - a.
 Describe the program design that best meets the needs of career seekers preparing for, maintaining or advancing employment through work-based learning or educational training. - b.
-Respondents must explain how they will determine/document the need fortraining (occupational skills or work-based). - c.
+Respondents must explain how they will determine/document the need for training (occupational skills or work-based). - c.
 Proposals must show what systems or innovative approaches will be used to ensure proper tracking of funds expended per career seeker, per program year to guarantee that CSCR's lifetime training limits are not exceeded. - d.
 All job descriptions, as well as renewal of worksite agreements, are to be completed and updated annually.
 Proposals should discuss success with retaining worksite partners, as well as, developing new employer partnerships for the purpose of work-based learning activities.
 What is the process for monitoring worksites to ensure that they remain safe and appropriate?
-Note:

-- The Respondent will need to address how they will work with CSCR's Business & Employer Solutions department to develop and maintain employer relationships. - e.
+Note: The Respondent will need to address how they will work with CSCR's Business & Employer Solutions department to develop and maintain employer relationships. - e.
 Proposals should demonstrate experience working with educational and workforce partners and the outreach and incorporation of current and/or new training partners. - f.
 Respondents must demonstrate their experience with developing training budgets with career seekers. - g.
 Proposals must show how they will monitor monthly and year-to-date actual participant training expenditures to ensure funds are not over-obligated or underspent. - h.
-Respondents must describe their program of services should be training dollars be exhausted before the end of the program year.
+Respondents must describe their program of services should training dollars be exhausted before the end of the program year. - Respondents must describe successful methods of recruiting participants when there is an excess of funding to provide training assistance.
+Response should include the strategies, timeline of action and previous results, if applicable.